mbianchidev/mbianchidev/note-to-colleagues.md

 ### Random meetings

 In case you just wanna chat about random stuff with me I would **love** to have a (virtual or real) coffee break together! ☕

+Just let me know a bit in advance.

 ## Deep Work